-(2) The corporation, or the responsible entity for the registered scheme, may apply for a compensation order.
+(2) The corporation, the responsible entity for the registered scheme or the operator of the notified foreign passport fund may apply for a compensation order.

 Note: An application for a compensation order may be made whether or not a declaration of contravention has been made under section 1317E.